-- 1. recall, select, organise and deploy relevant knowledge of the syllabus content; - 2. demonstrate an understanding of: - change and continuity, cause and consequence, similarity and difference; - the motives, emotions, intentions and beliefs of people in the past.
+- A1. recall, select, organise and deploy relevant knowledge of the syllabus content and locate knowledge within the range of local, regional, national, international and global scale. - A2. demonstrate an understanding of: - change and continuity, cause and consequence, similarity and difference; - the motives emotions, intentions and beliefs of people in the past; - use and apply historical knowledge and understanding in verbal, numerical, diagrammatic and pictorial form - select, organise, present and interpret historical data